 Acupuncture is an increasingly accepted and valid form of treatment for many types of pain and dysfunction in the body.
-Here at Natural Health Center,Dunn Chiropractic, Acupuncture is a cornerstone of our philosophy regarding treatment and healing and we know that many more people could be benefiting from this remarkable and time-tested method
+Here at Natural Health Center, Kaisk Chiropractic, Acupuncture is a cornerstone of our philosophy regarding treatment and healing and we know that many more people could be benefiting from this remarkable and time-tested method

 Acupuncture is especially useful in treating the following types of conditions:

 - Breech baby

 - Knee pain

 - Carpal tunnel